nv-legate/quickstart/README.md

 Legate's build system is generally flexible regarding where the dependencies are pulled from.
-However, the quickstart workflow in particular assumes a conda-based editable installation.
+However, the quickstart workflow in particular assumes a conda-based installation.
 Follow the instructions at https://github.com/nv-legate/legate.core/blob/HEAD/BUILD.md#getting-dependencies-through-conda to install Legate's dependencies from conda.
 Ignore the following instructions about using `install.py`, the quickstart scripts will invoke that internally.